RickyRomero/hello.rickyromero.com/projects/konfabulator/index.md

 <Player uses="projects/konfabulator/my-widgets" width="1920" height="1080" />

 I was also active on the Konfabulator forums, where I shared info with other enthusiasts about designing and building widgets.
 After some time, Arlo contacted me and asked if I wanted to be a forum moderator.
-Then, I started working part time approving widgets on the Widget Gallery.
+Then, I started working part-time approving widgets on the Widget Gallery.

 After Apple included a [suspiciously similar feature](https://arstechnica.com/gadgets/2005/04/macosx-10-4/17/#main) for free with Mac OS X, Konfabulator's shareware business model was on shaky ground.
-[In 2005, Yahoo acquired Konfabulator](https://www.nbcnews.com/id/wbna8698785) and made it [freeware.](https://en.wikipedia.org/wiki/Freeware) I soon joined the Konfabulator team at Yahoo! full-time.
+[In 2005, Yahoo! acquired Konfabulator](https://www.nbcnews.com/id/wbna8698785) and made it [freeware.](https://en.wikipedia.org/wiki/Freeware) I soon joined the Konfabulator team at Yahoo! full-time.

 <Smaller>*Note: Yahoo! rebranded Konfabulator as Yahoo!
 Widgets post-acquisition.
 For clarity's sake, I'll only be referring to it as Konfabulator here.*</Smaller>